 1/3 cup finely shredded parmesan cheese, plus more for serving

-- Add onions to drippings in skillet and sauté over medium-high heat 2 minutes, then add squash, season with salt and pepper and cook, tossing occasionally 7 minutes (onions should be beginning to brown lightly).
+- Add onions to the fat and sauté for 2 minutes.
+Add squash, season with salt and pepper and cook, tossing occasionally, about 7 minutes (onions should be beginning to brown lightly).

-- Meanwhile, cook linguine to al dente in a large pot of salted water according to directions on package (ideally time it so pasta finishes cooking nearly the same time as the sauce is finished in the next step below).
+- Meanwhile, cook the pasta until al dente (ideally time it so pasta finishes cooking nearly the same time as the sauce is finished in the next step below).
 Drain and reserve 1 cup pasta water.

 - Cook over medium heat, tossing and adding in more pasta water to thin as needed, until sauce coats pasta, about 2 minutes.

 - Toss in 1/3 cup parmesan, season with salt and pepper to taste.
-Plate and serve pasta topped with parmesan, bacon, sage and more pepper.
+Plate and serve pasta topped with parmesan, sage and more pepper.
+Offer the bacon on the side for the diner to choose how much to put on if any.

 No comments: